 “Lord,” I prayed, “you know how much I love children, and how I always longed to have a houseful of kids.
 Why was there just one?”

-Then, God’s Word washed over me: For God so loved the world, that He gave His one and only Son, that whoever believes in him shall not perish but have eternal life.
+Then, God’s Word washed over me: For God so loved the world, that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life (John 3:16).

 “Is that You Lord?”
 I asked.

 Again the words flowed.
 For God so loved the world, that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.

 The words washed over me like a spring rain on parched ground.
 It was a moment of sudden glory.
 For the first time in my life, I truly grasped the height, the depth, and the breadth of those familiar words.